 Angel investors and private equity are equally effective in investing funds into companies.
 They share the same overall goal of investing in a company with the hope of the business becoming successful, but their methods for doing this are very different.
+You should research into the different options you have as a company, regarding possible delinquent hoa dues and information on missing payments for example, before deciding on an Angel Investor or Private Equity.

 An angel investor is a single or group of investors that use their own money to invest in your startup company.
 Angel investors traditionally offer mentoring services to help a startup become successful.
 A private equity investor is a group that borrows the money you need from multiple investors and helps your business become successful.